Piaomu/Poke_Sort/readme.md

 ## Initial Setup

-while in the directory containing the pokesort script, run the following command:
+while in the directory containing the `pokesort.rb` script, run the following command:

 ```bash
 ruby pokesort.rb setup